Flowpack/Flowpack.Listable/README.md

 There's often a need to render a list with a header an a archive link.
 This object takes `Sfi.Listable:Listable` and wraps it with just that.

+This is just a helper object, and in many cases you would not want to use it, but use `Sfi.Listable:Listable` directly.

 | Setting | Description | Defaults |
 |---------|-------------|----------|